A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Normalizing the soliton vector field.

 \subsection{Convergence to a limit diffeomorphism}

 Now we are ready to extract a limit as $b\to \infty$ from the family $\Phi^{(b)}$ of local diffeomorphisms constructed in Proposition \ref{prop:phiexist}.
-We first fix a finite coordinate atlas in order to import the estimates we have proven in the previous section to the cylinder.
+We first fix a finite coordinate atlas in order to import the estimates from the previous section to the cylinder.